The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 “The Board has repeatedly failed stockholders through suboptimal strategic planning, poor capital allocation, inadequate oversight of management and ineffective communications to stockholders, customers and GameStop employees,” wrote Hestia Capital Partners and Permit Capital Enterprise Fund.

 The ensuing, albeit brief, rebound in GameStop’s stock wrong-footed other hedge funds that had borrowed shares in a bet on them to decline in value.
-That forced them to buy other shares to repay their borrowings, a preview on a small scale of the trading action that would bring the company to prominence this month.
+That forced them to buy other shares to repay their borrowings, a preview on a small scale of the trading action that would bring the company to prominence last month.

 Gill’s balance oscillated through the conclusion of the proxy fight in June, which saw the hedge funds win board representation.
 Then on the last day of August, the company disclosed that Ryan Cohen, the billionaire co-founder of Chewy.com, an online pet food retailer, had bought 9 percent of the company.